 Articles 26 and 114 of the Treaty on the Functioning of the European Union (TFEU); Article 290 TFEU (delegated acts); Article 291 TFEU (implementing acts); Article 127(6) TFEU.

 In 2009 the de Larosière report recommended the creation of a European System of Financial Supervision (ESFS) as a decentralised network.
 This ultimately resulted in the creation of a system of micro- and macro-prudential supervision consisting of European and national supervisors.
 The micro-prudential pillar at European level is formed by the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA), which work together in the Joint Committee of the European Supervisory Authorities (ESAs).
 Macro-prudential oversight is performed by the European Systemic Risk Board (ESRB).
 The respective Member States’ competent national supervisory authorities are also part of the ESFS.
 The objectives of the ESFS include developing a common supervisory culture and facilitating a single European financial market.
-The ESFS’s founding regulations are currently being revised.
-As part of a legislative initiative procedure, on 11 March 2014 Parliament adopted a resolution on the ESFS review, making detailed recommendations to the Commission.
-The Banking Union will also change the shape of the European supervisory framework.
+As part of a legislative initiative procedure, Parliament adopted a resolution on the ESFS review on 11 March 2014, making detailed recommendations to the Commission.
+The introduction of the Banking Union also changed the shape of the European supervisory framework.

-In the European Union micro-prudential supervision, i.e. the supervision of individual institutions, is characterised by a multi-layered system of authorities.
-The various layers can be separated according to the area of sectoral supervision and regulation (banking, insurance and securities markets) and the level of supervision and regulation (European and national).
+In the EU micro-prudential supervision, i.e. the supervision of individual institutions, is characterised by a multi-layered system of authorities.
+The various layers can be separated according to the sectoral area (banking, insurance and securities markets) and the level of supervision and regulation (European and national).
 In order to ensure consistency and coherence between the different layers, various coordination bodies and instruments have been created.
-In addition, coordination of the institutions at international level has to be ensured.
+In addition, coordination of the entities at international level has to be ensured.

 At European level, the ESAs are responsible for micro-prudential supervision, whereas day-to-day supervision is conducted at national level.
-The EBA, the EIOPA, and the ESMA are EU bodies with their own legal personality, which are represented by their respective chairpersons; they are independent and act only in the interests of the Union as a whole.
+The EBA, the EIOPA and the ESMA are EU agencies with their own legal personality which are represented by their respective chairpersons; they are independent and act only in the interests of the Union as a whole.

 The EIOPA’s seat is in Frankfurt am Main.
-Its set-up is similar to that of the EBA, but it is primarily targeted on insurance undertakings.
+Its set-up is similar to that of the EBA, but it is primarily concerned with insurance undertakings and institutions for occupational retirement provision (IORPs).

 The ESMA is located in Paris.
-Its set-up is similar to the other ESAs, but it is primarily targeted at securities markets and their participating institutions.
-In the EU the ESMA has sole responsibility for the registration and supervision of credit rating agencies.
+Its set-up is similar to the other two ESAs, but its scope covers securities markets and participants (exchanges, traders, funds, etc.).
+In the EU the ESMA has sole responsibility for the registration and supervision of credit-rating agencies and trade repositories.
+It is in charge of recognising third-country central counterparties (CCPs).

 The Joint Committee is composed of the Chairpersons of the ESAs (and of possible subcommittees) and chaired by one ESA Chairperson for a rotating 12-month term.
 The Chairperson of the Joint Committee is the Vice-Chair of the ESRB.
 The Joint Committee must meet at least twice a year.
 The secretariat is provided by staff of the ESAs.

 According to the various legislative measures in the financial services field, each Member State designates its own competent authority or authorities.
-These competent national supervisory authorities form part of the ESFS.
+These competent national supervisory authorities form part of the ESFS and are represented in the ESAs.

-Macro-prudential oversight is carried out at European level by the European Systematic Risk Board (ESRB), established in Frankfurt am Main.
+Macro-prudential oversight is carried out at European level by the European Systemic Risk Board (ESRB), established in Frankfurt am Main.
 Its objective is to prevent and mitigate systemic financial stability risk in the European Union in the light of macro-economic developments.
-The founding regulations confer various tasks upon, and provide instruments to, the ESRB, including: the collection and analysis of relevant information; identifying and prioritising risks; issuing warnings and recommendations and monitoring their follow-up; issuing a confidential warning and providing an assessment to the Council when the ESRB determines that an emergency situation may arise; cooperating with other parties of ESFS; coordinating its actions with international financial organisations such as the IMF and the Financial Stability Board (FSB); and carrying out tasks specified in other EU legislation.
+The founding regulations confer various tasks upon, and provide instruments to, the ESRB, including the collection and analysis of relevant information; identifying and prioritising risks; issuing warnings and recommendations and monitoring their follow-up; issuing confidential warnings and providing an assessment to the Council when the ESRB determines that an emergency situation may arise; cooperating with other parties to the ESFS; coordinating its actions with international financial organisations such as the IMF and the Financial Stability Board (FSB); and carrying out tasks specified in other EU legislation.
 The European Central Bank (ECB) provides the secretariat for the ESRB, and the President of the ECB is also the Chair of the ESRB.

 The various entities within the ESFS also coordinate at international level with various institutions.

 Regulation (EU) No 806/2014 establishes the Single Resolution Mechanism (SRM) and Single Bank Resolution Fund (SRF).
 The SRM provides tools and instruments for the recovery and resolution of credit institutions and certain investment firms in the euro area and in other participating Member States.
-The Resolution Board (based in Brussels) is the decision-making body.
+The Resolution Board (SRB, based in Brussels) is the decision-making body.
 The SRF serves as a financial backstop.
 Some aspects of the SRF, such as the transfer and mutualisation of national contributions, are covered by an intergovernmental agreement.
-The provisions relating to the SRM should be distinguished from the Bank Recovery and Resolution Directive (2014/59/EU), which ensures harmonised national recovery and resolution mechanisms in all EU Member States.
+The provisions relating to the SRM apply the Bank Recovery and Resolution Directive (2014/59/EU), which ensures harmonised national recovery and resolution mechanisms in all EU Member States within the SSM.

 DGSs are closely linked to the recovery and resolution procedure of credit institutions and provide an important safeguard for financial stability.
-After the initial DGS Directive of 1994 received a ‘quick fix’ in 2008 (increase in amount covered), a recast was proposed in 2010 and adopted in 2014.
+After the first DGS Directive from 1994 received a ‘quick fix’ in 2008 (increase in amount covered), a recast was adopted in 2014.
 In the event of the non-payment of due deposits, up to EUR 100 000 of covered deposits are protected.
-Other major improvements include risk-based contributions, shortened repayment deadlines (from 20 to 7 working days), and voluntary lending between DGSs in different Member States.
-The Banking Union framework includes a ‘common’ DGS, but discussions are ongoing as to whether such a DGS is necessary, and, if so, how it should be designed (guarantee, insurance, reinsurance, etc.).
+Other improvements relate to risk-based contributions, shortened repayment deadlines (7 rather than 20 working days), and voluntary cross-border lending between DGSs.
+The Banking Union framework included a ‘common’ DGS.
+In the meantime, the Commission has proposed an EDIS.

-In order to ensure a level playing field, a single rulebook must be developed.
+To ensure a level playing field, a single rulebook must be developed.
 A single supervisory handbook will ensure consistent supervision and is to be developed by the relevant competent authorities, i.e. national supervisors, the EBA and the ECB.
-Initiatives for structural bank reforms which are currently under discussion (e.g. the Liikanen report) may also have an impact on the supervisory framework.
-Several Member States, including France and Germany, have already adopted legislative measures in this area.
-The Commission published its proposal for a regulation on structural measures improving the resilience of EU credit institutions in January 2014.
+The proposal for a regulation on structural measures improving the resilience of EU credit institutions was published in January 2014 and is currently being negotiated between Parliament and Council.

-The European Parliament, in its role as co-legislator, played an important part in setting up the founding legislation for the ESFS, and also plays a major role in negotiations concerning legislation under the various pillars of the Banking Union.
+Parliament as co-legislator played an important part in setting up the founding legislation for the ESFS, and also plays a major role in negotiating legislation under the various pillars of the Banking Union.
 It has a role as regards delegated acts (including regulatory technical standards) and implementing acts (including implementing technical standards) adopted by the Commission.
 It has extensive information rights, e.g. receiving the annual work programme, the multiannual work programme and the annual reports of the ESAs.
 The chairpersons of the ESAs and the executive directors have to be confirmed by Parliament.
 In addition, Parliament may request opinions from the ESAs.
 Parliament also votes to decide whether to grant discharge for the budget of the various authorities each year.
-Parliament and the ECB have, furthermore, concluded an interinstitutional agreement in order to ensure that accountability and oversight regarding the exercise of the tasks conferred on the ECB within the SSM framework.
+Parliament and the ECB have, furthermore, concluded an interinstitutional agreement in order to ensure accountability and oversight regarding the exercise of the tasks conferred on the ECB within the SSM framework.

 For its components, see COM MEMO/13/679, point 1.2.